American, b. Nepal, 1947

 Duwadi first addressed climate change in 2008 with Red Earth-Vanishing Ice, a mixed-media, site-specific installation at the Sundaram Tagore Gallery, New York City.
 The artist suspended a block of ice from the ceiling.
 Each day, the ice was replenished and left to slowly melt on a rock nestled within a sculptural assemblage of handmade vessels.
 The installation symbolized the purity of water, its scarcity as a natural resource, and the meltdown of Himalayan glaciers.

 The artist developed an appreciation for alpine mountains while living in Darjeeling, India.
-He was also inspired by the art of Nicholas Roerich, whose paintings he know indirectly through a signed illustrated book that was a gift of friendship from the Russian artist to his grandfather, the poet Dharani Dhar Koirala.
+He was also inspired by the art of Nicholas Roerich, whose paintings he knew indirectly through a signed illustrated book that was a gift of friendship from the Russian artist to his grandfather, the poet Dharani Dhar Koirala.
 After attending a Theosopical school in Varanasi and immigrating to the United States where he received a PhD in political science, he changed direction and began painting cosmic landscapes inspired by the Himalayan giant Mount Kanchenjunga.